 Sleep & Memory Consolidation

-Perhaps the most crucial impact of sleep on memory is on the brain’s ability to consolidate information into meaningful memories.
+Perhaps the most crucial impact of sleep on memory is the brain’s ability to consolidate information into meaningful memories.

 Sleep & Learning

-It mainly takes place in a section of the brain called the hippocampus, which is responsible for storing new activity immediately after acquisition.
+It mainly takes place in a section of the brain called the hippocampus, responsible for storing new activity immediately after acquisition.
 The hippocampus uses complex molecular signaling to store experiences for consolidation into memories.